IAMCHF/SelfAlign/README.md

             --output_star 6A5L.star
 ```

-This command is used to generate an. star file, an example of which is as follows:
+This command is used to generate an .star file, an example of which is as follows:

 ```
 data_